portainer/d2k/README.md

 ### Volume lifecycle

 Volumes (PVCs) are not deleted when a stack is removed with `docker stack rm`.
-This matches Docker Swarm behaviour — named volumes are intentionally preserved across stack teardown to prevent accidental data loss.
+This matches Docker Swarm behaviour; named volumes are intentionally preserved across stack teardown to prevent accidental data loss.
 Data persists and reattaches automatically if the stack is redeployed.
 To remove a volume explicitly, use `docker volume rm <name>`.

 The NFS subdirectory created by the CSI provisioner is named after the PVC UID (e.g. `pvc-92f50b38-...`), not the pod.
 This means pod rescheduling, rolling updates, and replica scaling all reattach to the same data automatically without any intervention.